yeokm1/sensor-clock/README.md

 ![Screen](https://raw.github.com/yeokm1/sensor-clock/master/misc/back.jpg)

 Backup Lithium battery and charger placed at the back due to space constraint.
+Those are erasers at the bottom to act as bumpers.

 ![Screen](https://raw.github.com/yeokm1/sensor-clock/master/misc/internals.jpg)